HOSSACK - DUCATI

 The Hossack Experience:

-The main thing new riders find on their first HOSSACK ride is that braking has changed.
-The system has none of the mechanical dive that tellies are known for.
+The main thing new riders find on their first HOSSACK ride is that braking is different.
+The system has none of the mechanical dive that telescopic forks are known for.
 There is still natural brake dive caused by weight transfer which is a function of the height of the center of gravity from the ground.
 Riders soon get used to this reduced dive and recalibrate their riding to the superior stopping power.
 The system also has a light touch giving a direct feel of what the tire is experiencing.
-This tire to road reaction is fed back to the rider through a freely riding, but extremely ridged upright which also has low un sprung weight.
+This tire-to-road reaction is fed back to the rider through a free-riding, but extremely rigid upright which also has low unsprung weight.